JMDKC/artangled-hugo/content/posts/2024-08-04-hughes-zakaim.md

   - London
 ---

-I [pointed out last week](https://artangled.com/posts/szalay-arusha/) that galleries are beginning to shut their doors for the summer, and of course the trend continues.
-In among the locked doors on Cork Street, Mayfair, though, is this [seasonally-themed group show](https://www.alonzakaim.com/exhibitions/the-spirit-of-summer/overview).
-Alon Zakaim Fine Art represents a real grab bag of artists - I [featured its excellent exhibition on Marc Chagall earlier in the year](https://artangled.com/posts/chagall-zakaim/), though it’s also shown many more contemporary pieces.
+I [pointed out last week](https://artangled.com/posts/szalay-arusha/) that galleries are beginning to shut their doors for the summer, and of course the trend is continuing as we move into August.
+But in among the locked doors and drawn blinds in Mayfair is this [seasonally-themed group show](https://www.alonzakaim.com/exhibitions/the-spirit-of-summer/overview).
+Alon Zakaim Fine Art represents a real grab bag of artists - I [featured its excellent exhibition on Marc Chagall earlier in the year](https://artangled.com/posts/chagall-zakaim/), though it’s also shown many more contemporary pieces - so is well equipped for this kind of thing.

+The conceit for the exhibition is pretty loose.
 The spirit of summer could mean many things to many people, so accordingly this show is a real grab bag of styles and eras, from the cubist stylings of Ukrainian contemporary artist Ivan Turetskyy, to an almost pointillist street 1920s street scene from Achille Laugé.
 A couple of Chagalls appear too, of course.
 They’re unified, I suppose, by a sort of shared brightness and breeziness, a sense of light and heat; the show notes claim the focus is on “sun, pleasure and excursion”.

 ![Patrick Hughes 'Wet Rainbow for David' (1978)](/hughes-zakaim-1.jpeg)